henryrobbins/dmtools/docs/install/ffmpeg.rst

     xcode-select --install

-To verify Homebrew was installed properly, run ``brew`` in Terminal and you should recieive a help page on various Homebrew commands.
+To verify Homebrew was installed properly, run ``brew`` in Terminal and you should receive a help page on various Homebrew commands.
 With Homebrew now installed, you can easily install FFmpeg with

 .. code-block:: bash